 How do health reimbursement arrangements (HRAs) affect S-corp owners?

-Many S-corp owners want to know how these rules factor into their eligibility to participate in a health reimbursement arrangement (HRA).
+Many S-corp owners want to know how these rules affect their eligibility to participate in a health reimbursement arrangement (HRA).

 Because HRAs are only eligible for W-2 employees, and S-corp owners are taxed as shareholders, S-corp owners and their families aren’t considered employees and therefore aren’t allowed to participate in an HRA.

 Some S-corp owners want to participate in an HRA solely to track their expenses, but this isn’t permitted either.
 HRAs function as a reimbursement benefit, and when insurance policy premiums are reimbursed, they aren’t considered to be “established by the business.”
 This means S-corp owners and their families wouldn’t be able to deduct those expenses even if they participated in the HRA for tracking purposes.

 However, S-corp owners can still offer an HRA to non-owner employees.
 HRAs allow the S-corporation to have complete control over their budget while giving employees the freedom to choose how they spend their healthcare allowance.